-Trifluridine is in a class of medications called thymidine-based nucleoside analogues.
-It works by stopping the growth of cancer cells.
+Trifluridine and Tipiracil are in a class of medications called nucleoside metabolic inhibitors and thymidine-based phosphorylase inhibitors respectively.
+This combination works by stopping the growth of cancer cells.

-The combination of trifluridine and tipiracil comes as a tablet to take by mouth.
-It is usually taken twice a day with food for 5 days in a row, followed by a 2-day break.
-This dosing schedule is repeated and then followed by a 2-week break.
-This 28-day cycle may be repeated depending on how well this medication works for you and the side effects you experience.
-Take trifluridine and tipiracil at around the same times every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+The combination of trifluridine and tipiracil comes as a tablet to take by mouth usually twice a day with food.
+Take trifluridine and tipiracil at around the same time every day.
 Take trifluridine and tipiracil exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.
+Do not take more or less of it or more often than your doctor prescribes.

 Wash your hands after handling trifluridine and tipiracil tablets.
 If someone else is handling your trifluridine and tipiracil tablets, they should wear rubber or latex gloves so that their skin does not come into contact with the tablets.